-- Play begins with all players positioned on or behind their team's back line.
-Players may lean over or beyond the back line, but may not touch the court with any part of their body. - 2.
+- Play begins with all players positioned with any part of one foot touching the backline, the rest of that foot may be inside or outside of the court.
+The player's other foot must be entirely inside the court and may not touch the backline.
+Players will be eliminated if they have two feet in contact with the backline or the ground outside the boundary of the court. - 2.
 The head referee or other designated starter will follow with these instructions to start every set: - "Line up" to order teams to take their places; - "Teams ready" for the teams to get into position to rush; - The official will pause for approximately 1 second and then blow a whistle to signal the start of the set. - 3.
 After the whistle, both teams rush to center court and attempt to retrieve the two balls to their left designated for their team only, and the one ball in the center (which is available to either team). - 4.
 A maximum of 3 players per team are allowed to rush.
-Any additional players who cross the activation line before the balls have been made live will be called out. - 5.
+Any additional players who cross the attack line before the first player touches a ball on the center line will be called out. - 5.
 After the whistle has been blown to signal the start of a set, or after a suspension, all players become live players. - 6.
 All players must be fully within the boundary lines before the first player touches a ball on the center line, otherwise they will be called out. - 7.
 When retrieving their 2 designated balls, players may step onto or over the center line with one foot. - 8.
 Players rushing for the central ball are not allowed to touch the center line or the court beyond the center line with any part of their body, including their uniform. - 9.
-A player may not slide or dive head first when rushing for the central ball. - 10.
+If a player who initially retrieved a designated ball and stepped on or over the centerline subsequently rushes for the central ball, they must first have had both feet fully back onto their side of the court before touching the central ball. - 10.
+A player may not slide or dive head first when rushing for the central ball. - 11.
 No deliberate physical contact between players is allowed, when rushing for the central ball.
 The offending players will be called out.
 Incidental contact will not be penalized.
 Pulling the central ball while the opponent is also holding on to it will not be penalized if there is no physical contact.